 - Participating in a mock survey

-Because Family First represents a looming, national deadline for accreditation, there may be hundreds of organizations trying to become accredited at the same time.
+Because Family First represents a looming, national deadline for accreditation, there will be many hundreds (if not thousands) of organizations trying to become accredited at the same time.
 And the accrediting bodies only have a finite amount of capacity to accommodate all of these applicants.